epam/NGB/docs/md/user-guide/tracks.md

 # Working with tracks
-## Navigating to a spicific genome location
+## Navigating to a specific genome location
 ### Using the ruler
 You can use the ruler to navigate inside a chromosome.